Axolodev/Axolodev/README.md

 - 🌱 I’m learning how to use Tailwind and Svelte!
 - 🧑‍🎓 I'm currently studying a masters in HCI
-- 🛠 I’m currently working on [Congo, a Next.js theme](https://github.com/RobRuizR/next-theme-congo)
+- 🛠 I’m a Next.js theme called [Congo](https://github.com/Axolodev/next-theme-congo)
 - 👨‍🏫 I'm happy to help you through JavaScript / React issues